nickdotht/libft/README.md

 ## Example usage

-This is a list of my projects that use Libft excessively:
+This is a list of my projects that use Libft extensively:

 * [get_next_line](https://github.com/r4meau/get_next_line)